rugu-guru/rugu.guru/content/en/docs/fen/configuring-fen/index.md

 ![Fen External Scrapers](external-scrapers.png)

 A popup will appear with a list of options.
 Select `COCOSCRAPERS MODULE` and then press `OK`.
 Everything should now be correctly configured.

+{{< alert icon="👉" text="In order for changes to take effect on the settings page make sure you press the Ok button on the right side of the modal" />}}

 ## Fen Settings